Applixware: After OpenOffice

 Applix Inc. began to seek other software markets, leveraging the power of their scripting engine and flexible architecture to expand into business intelligence software markets such as OLAP.
-Applix focused its efforts in developing and its OLAP server TM1 shortly before it was acquired by Cognos in 2007, which was in turn acquired by IBM four months later.
-Applixware is often used in the industrial world as a means of developing large scale Unix and Linux applications and glueing together other applications.
+Applixware is often used in the industrial world as a means of developing large scale Unix and Linux applications, and glueing together other applications.

-The Applixware unit of the company was renamed Vistasource, Inc. and sold to Parallax Capital partners in 2001.
+The Applixware unit of the company was renamed Vistasource, Inc. and sold to Parallax Capital Partners in 2001.

 Vistasource now offers a freely available limited version for home users on Linux.